-In addition to the federal rules and violations required to be reported in the Annual Compliance Report, 456 public water systems violated at least one California-specific drinking water standard described in Section 1.8, with 135 public water systems violating one or more MCL/TTs, 242 public water systems violating both MCL/TTs and M/R requirements, and 6 public water systems violating both MCL/TTs and M/R requirements for state-regulated contaminants.
-One hundred eleven (111) PWSs violated other requirements specific to California's drinking water regulations, such as permit provision requirements.
-These are further discussed in Section 3.13.
+In addition to the federal rules and violations required to be reported in the Annual Compliance Report, 465 public water systems violated at least one California-specific drinking water standard described in Section 1.8, with 130 public water systems violating one or more MCL/TTs, 207 public water systems violating one or more M/R requirements, and 4 public water systems violating both MCL/TTs and M/R requirements for state-regulated contaminants.
+One hundred sixty-six (166) PWSs violated other requirements specific to California's drinking water regulations, such as permit provision requirements.
+A water system may have a violation in one or more of these categories.
+These California-specific violations are further discussed in Section 3.13.